 Far from looking like an ill-judged apology for the mass reach of the traditional male, it opened up the purpose of the start-up to being part of the conversation about what it means to be man.
 So, why did they succeed where Gillette didn’t?

 It’s about the brand

-Still, not all companies can be purpose driven, and those that seek to instigate a purpose that is against the long-term history of the brand must take all the risks on board, analyse whether this is where their priority should lie and have a clear strategy for the roadblocks along the way.
+Still, not all companies can be purpose-driven, and those that seek to instigate a purpose against the long-term history of the brand must take all the risks on board, analyse whether this is where their priority should lie and have a clear strategy for the roadblocks along the way.
 Gillette needs to look at how their market has changed, rather than fixing their advertising, whereas Nike seems to have the flexibility to make their strategy work.

 CIM members can read the latest version of Catalyst online.

 Want to learn more about social strategy and media planning?
 Join our next